nickstanley574/local-jenkins-template/README.md

 ### Limitations and Possible Future improvements

-The current design is somewhat limited since I only designed it for my specific purpose for my personal project.
-The main one I would like to improve in the near future is that fact only 1 job can be confirmed.
-Light might be cases where a project might have more then 1 job for different processes.
+My current design has limitations as it was tailored for my personal project's specific needs.
+The main improvement I would like to make in the near future is currently, only one job can be configured for a project.
+There is a use case from a project to have more than one job for different workflows.

-A better install method.
-Right now I am cloning the project into my other project and making sure the local-jenkins folder is in the gitignore file.
-This isn't great and could lead to issues, but so fair its worked for my needs.
+A better installation method.
+Currently, I am cloning the project into my other project and ensuring that the "local-jenkins" folder is included in the gitignore file.
+While this approach has meet my needs so far, it is not ideal and could potentially lead to issues.

 ## Final Thoughts

-This project serves as a good example of how a seemingly simple end-state and solution are, in fact, a specific combination of specific features across many tools, achieved by research and experimentation, ultimately leading to the desired outcome.
+This project serves as a good example of how many seemingly simple solutions are, in fact, a specific combination of specific features across many tools, achieved by research and experimentation, ultimately leading to the desired outcome.